-You can hide any of these columns by right-clicking the Branch Name header at the top of the Outline view and deselecting the unwanted columns in the local menu.
+You can also right-click the header at the top of the Outline view and select/deselect the column headers as required.

 Using the Outline

 Choosing a color scheme

 MindView lets you apply different color schemes to your outline:

 To choose a different color scheme, click the Design tab and check the effect produced by the different options of the Color Scheme gallery before clicking your preferred option.